The Cost of Misposition

 Act 8: Medium-Term Effects

 Months pass.
 The true consequences become visible.
 One organization learns.
-The other externalizes blame.
+The other avoids learning.

 Delivery stabilizes.
 Management understands why.
 The organization has learned something about itself.
 Future engagements follow the same pattern.